Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

  **Note: If user come situation with "**response late purchase succus**", User need to use apps between three days for Acknowledged.
 Otherwise item wil be refunded!
 This is Google rule!**

-**You can't use example project with emulator since it doesnot have play store**
+**You can't use example project with emulator since it does not have play store**

 ## Implementation

-In your application manifest don't forget to add permission
+don't forget to add permission to manifest

 ```android
 <uses-permission android:name="com.android.vending.BILLING"/>